2103 Patent Examination Process [R-11.2013]

 The § 101 patent-eligibility inquiry is only a threshold test.
 Even if an invention qualifies as a process, machine, manufacture, or composition of matter, in order to receive the Patent Act’s protection the claimed invention must also satisfy ‘‘the conditions and requirements of this title.’’ § 101.
 Those requirements include that the invention be novel, see § 102, nonobvious, see § 103, and fully and particularly described, see § 112.

 Therefore, examiners should avoid focusing on issues of patent-eligibility under 35 U.S.C.
 101 to the detriment of considering an application for compliance with the requirements of 35 U.S.C.
-112, 102, and 103, and should avoid treating an application solely on the basis of patent-eligibility under 35 U.S.C.
+112, 35 U.S.C.
+102, and 35 U.S.C.
+103, and should avoid treating an application solely on the basis of patent-eligibility under 35 U.S.C.
 101 except in the most extreme cases.

 See MPEP § 2106 for determining whether a claim is directed to patent-eligible subject matter, and MPEP § 2106.01 for further guidance regarding subject matter eligibility determinations during examination of process claims that involve laws of nature/natural correlations.
 Additionally, a claimed invention must be useful or have a utility that is specific, substantial and credible.

 See MPEP § 2107 for a detailed discussion of the utility requirement.

 IV.
 EVALUATE APPLICATION FOR COMPLIANCE WITH 35 U.S.C.
 112

 A. Determine Whether the Claimed Invention Complies with 35 U.S.C.
 112(b) or Pre-AIA 35 U.S.C.
 112, Second Paragraph Requirements